nguyenhphilip/camino/content/posts/Introduction.md

 <br>

 Are we ever truly ready for the future?
 I don’t think so.
-Life is uncertain.
+Life is too uncertain to always be preapred.
 But that shouldn’t deter us from it.
 Whether or not we have fun in the process is a choice.
 Me?
 I have chosen to live.

-I boarded the plane, unsure of what was to come.
+I boarded the plane, unsure of what to come.
 In the air, I took one last look at the Boston skyline.
-Clouds pressed against the horizon.
+The clouds pressed against the horizon.
 A brilliant swath of pinkish-orange hues left the sky ablaze.

 Behind me was home.
 Ahead, answers amid a foreign landscape.